 Why Do Welders Wear Caps?

-Welding caps are an essential piece of safety gear for welders, providing protection from sparks, debris, and UV rays.
+Welding caps are a crucial piece of safety gear for welders, offering protection from sparks, debris, and UV radiation.

 One of the primary reasons why welders wear caps is to protect their head, neck, and ears from sparks and debris.